Date of Award

 In Utah, the number of farms has been steadily decreasing since the 1930's while farm size has grown and mechanization increased (Utah Agricultural Statistics, 1981).
 The "family farm" is beginning to disappear as larger farms become more economical (McCorkle, Jr., 1981).
 Due primarily to this trend toward more intensive land use, habitat for the ring-necked pheasant (Phasianus colchicus) is on the decline (Kellert, 1981).
 In addition, changes which have occurred in crop production since 1950 have not favored pheasant production (Nish, 1973).
 It is of critical importance that attention be drawn to the conservation of pheasant habitat if the future of this popular gamebird in Utah is to be secured.

 Heath, Shannon B., "Pheasant Habitat Improvement Through Multiple Land Use Planning on Cache Valley Farmland" (1984).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 430.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .